JMultiButton

 How to group actions in a single button using Java Swing

 Let’s see how this can accomplished for Java Swing: One important aspect of the end result has to be that these four buttons still have to act like four separate buttons to the user.
 This is especially true for keyboard control, focus behavior and so on.
 Due to this we will build the implementation around a number of custom buttons and not extend JButton to have multiple action areas.
 The proposed solution is to visually remove the inner edges of the buttons and stick them together, so that they look as if they are parts of a single button.
-The end result, the multi button The actual outcome depends on the used Look&Feel (LaF) of the swing application.
+The actual outcome depends on the used Look&Feel (LaF) of the swing application.
 As a sample we use the Nimbus LaF.
 Fortunately, in Java Swing we can override the paintComponent method to customize the appearance of any control.
 Consequently, in order to remove the edges of a button in this group we have to know its position relative to the other buttons.
 As there are three positions relevant to drawing (the first button, center buttons, the last button) an enum seems fitting here:

 public enum PartButtonPosition {